splash1820/City-Litter-Monitor/README.md

 ---

-# ✅ **README.md (GitHub-ready, clean and professional)**

-Copy & paste this as your README.

----

-# 🗑️ LitterMap – Smart City Litter Reporting & Cleanup System
+# 🗑️ City-Litter-Monitor – Smart City Litter Reporting & Cleanup System

-LitterMap is a smart waste-monitoring platform where citizens report litter hotspots using photographs, and authorities verify & track cleanup progress.
+City-Litter-Monitor is a smart waste-monitoring platform where citizens report litter hotspots using photographs, and authorities verify & track cleanup progress.
 It integrates **YOLOv5 litter detection**, **Flask backend**, **PostgreSQL**, and **a frontend app** to create a transparent, crowdsourced cleanliness system.

 ---